pavpanchekha/bitrate-lab/README.md

 `process_feedback` receives four arguments: whether or not the packet send succeeded; the simulation time; the time to send (or not) the packet; and the number of attempts made at each rate as a multi-rate retry chain similar in format to the output of `apply_rate`.

 `constant.py` can serve as a simplistic model of how to write a selection algorithm.
+It is somewhat over-complicated to provide a model of how to actually write a rate-control algorithm.  `p92simple.py` is an algorithm based on this model that is very simple is thus also a good model.

 What are the folders?
 ---------------------